cookie, icing and frosting recipes

 To make cookie pops, roll out chilled sugar cookie dough about 1/4-inch to 3/8-inch thick.
 Cut out your shape, insert a lollipop stick into the cookie at the base, centered in the cookie’s thickness.
 Press the stick about half way into the cookie.
 No stick should poke through the front or back of the cookie.
 Pat the cookie’s shape back in place with your fingers, if necessary.
 Place the cookies on a parchment paper-lined baking tray, and bake according to the recipe.
 Cookies may need a couple extra minutes of baking time, since they are thicker.
 Make sure the sticks don’t touch each other or other cookies when placed on the baking tray.

-Note:This frosting is similar to traditional royal icing, but I add shortening and flavoring to make it taste delicious.
+Note:This sugar cookie icing is similar to traditional royal icing, but I add shortening and flavoring to make it taste delicious.
 Thus, it dries hard enough to handle and pack when left overnight, but not rock hard, like traditional royal icing.
 The consistency is NOT the runny kind used for flooding.
 It’s stiffer.
 Take a spoonful, turn it over the bowl.
 The frosting should cling to the spoon and slowly fall into the bowl.
 That’s the right consistency.
 You may thin this icing with water to make it the right consistency for flooding.
 Use royal icing (sort of) for cookie decorating.
+For more details on working with royal icing, visit this royal icing recipe post.

 Whip the meringue powder and water on high speed for a looooong time, several minutes, until it’s fluffy and peaks form (use an electric hand beater or the wire whisk of your standing mixer).
 Gradually add the rest of the ingredients to desired consistency.
 Store at room temperature in a sealed container for up to a month.